See our Assault Weapons policy summary for a comprehensive discussion of this issue.

 - While on publicly owned land if specifically permitted by the managing agency of the land; or

-- While properly transporting the firearm between any of the places mentioned above, or to any licensed gun dealer for servicing and repair.13
+- While properly transporting the firearm between any of the places mentioned above, or to any licensed gun dealer for servicing and repair.14

-California law includes a statement of the dangers posed by assault weapons:
+California law includes a legislative declaration regarding the dangers assault weapons present to public safety:

-California law provides that the possession of an assault weapon in violation of state laws is a public nuisance.15 As a result, any assault weapon possessed in violation of state laws must be destroyed, except upon finding by a court, or a declaration from DOJ, a district attorney, or a city attorney stating that the preservation of the assault weapon is in the interest of justice.16
+California law also provides that the possession of an assault weapon in violation of state laws is a public nuisance.
+As a result, the Attorney General, any district attorney, or any city attorney may, in lieu of criminal prosecution, bring a civil action or reach a civil compromise in any superior court to enjoin the possession of the assault weapon that is a public nuisance.16

-The courts have repeatedly rejected legal challenges to California’s assault weapons ban.17
+Regulating Assault Weapons is Constitutional: The courts have repeatedly rejected legal challenges to California’s assault weapons law.17

 See DOJ’s Assault Weapon FAQs page for further information.